Dustin Brown (tennis): 2010–2019

 In September 2010, Brown won his first ATP doubles title at the 2010 Open de Moselle partnering Rogier Wassen.

+In October 2010, Brown began representing Germany and competed under the German flag for the first time at the Challenger Eckental, where he reached the semifinals before losing to eventual champion Igor Sijsling.
+His first title success playing under the German flag came a week later at the Lambertz Open, defeating Sijsling in the final.

 Brown won his second ATP doubles title at the 2012 Grand Prix Hassan II partnering Paul Hanley.

 Brown partnered Jonathan Marray at the 2012 French Open; they lost in the first round.
 Brown/Marray also reached four Challenger tour finals in 2012, winning two in Bosnia and Italy.

 At 2013 Wimbledon, Brown qualified for the main draw and went all the way to the third round defeating Guillermo García López and former champion Lleyton Hewitt before falling to Adrian Mannarino in straight sets.

-At the 2014 U.S. Men's Clay Court Championships, Brown upset first seed and world number 9 John Isner in the second round to claim his first ever win over a top 10 player.
+At the 2014 U.S. Men's Clay Court Championships, Brown upset first seed and world No. 9 John Isner in the second round to claim his first-ever win over a top 10 player.
 He would lose to Sam Querrey in the next round.

-In 2014 he achieved his most significant career win by defeating world No. 1 tennis player Rafael Nadal at the Halle Open as a wildcard.
+In 2014 he achieved his most significant career win by defeating world No. 1 Rafael Nadal at the Halle Open as a wildcard.

 At Wimbledon in 2015 Brown came through qualifying without dropping a set.
-After beating Yen-hsun Lu in the first round, Brown then upset, for the second time in his career, 10th seed and 2-time champion Rafael Nadal in four sets in the second round, before losing to Victor Troicki in four sets in the next round.
+After beating Yen-hsun Lu in the first round, Brown then upset, for the second time in his career, 10th seed and two-time champion Rafael Nadal in four sets in the second round, before losing to Victor Troicki in four sets in the next round.

-In January 2016, Brown played world number 1 Novak Djokovic at the Qatar Open.
+In January 2016, Brown played world No. 1 Novak Djokovic at the Qatar Open.
 He lost in straight sets.

 Brown reached his first singles semifinal on the ATP World Tour at the 2016 Open Sud de France after having lost eight consecutive quarterfinal matches.
 There, he lost against top seed and eventual champion Richard Gasquet in three sets.